jackokaiser/vanlab/content/blogs/en_2021-trip.md

 The month we drove the most kilometers was August with 2745 km, mainly because we needed to reach Avignon in time for Camille's training.
 The month that we drove the least was September with 1462 km, when we were in the Pyrenees: there was a lot to do there and we loved this place.

-Vanlife is new to us and very different from our previous, urban lifestyle.
+Vanlife is new to us and very different from our previous, sedentary lifestyle.
 How did this change impact our carbon footprint?
 This was an important question for me, which is why I recorded all the fuel we tanked during the trip.